jenkinsci/gitlab-plugin/README.md

 # Supported GitLab versions

-* 8.1.x and newer via the new commit status API that supports with external CI services like Jenkins
+* GitLab versions 8.1.x and newer (both CE and EE editions) are supported via the GitLab commit status API which supports with external CI services like Jenkins
+* Versions older than 8.1.x may work but are no longer officially supported

 # Configuring access to GitLab